census-instrumentation/opencensus-specs/stats/HTTP.md

 ### Measures

 Client stats are recorded for each individual HTTP request, including for each individual redirect (followed or not).
+All stats are recorded after request processing (usually after the response body has been fully read).

 | Measure name                                | Unit | Description                                                                                                                                                                                                                                                                                       |
 |---------------------------------------------|------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|